 Yes, and also see Q9, which deals specifically with manuals by Canadian authors.
 The answer to this question also reflects a difference in approach between the two international parliamentary associations referred to in Q4.

-The National Association of Parliamentarians (NAP) focuses exclusively on Robert's Rules of Order (and professional parliamentarians from NAP sit on the Robert's Rules authorship team), whereas the American Institute of Parliamentarians (AIP) supplements the study of Robert with others, primarily the Standard Code of Parliamentary Procedure, which the AIP has branded as its own.
+The National Association of Parliamentarians (NAP) focuses exclusively on Robert's Rules of Order (and professional parliamentarians from NAP sit on the Robert's Rules authorship team), whereas the American Institute of Parliamentarians (AIP) supplements the study of Robert with others, primarily the AIP Standard Code of Parliamentary Procedure.

-The Standard Code was originally written by Alice Sturgis, who taught at the University of California and Stanford University.
+The Standard Code was originally written by Alice Sturgis, who taught courses at the University of California and Stanford University.
 Her book was known as the Sturgis Standard Code when it was first published in 1950.
-It was intended as a more concise, and perhaps more user-friendly, guide to parliamentary procedure than Robert.
-After Professor Sturgis died in 1974, her family negotiated with the AIP to take over responsibility for updating her book, and the current 2012 edition of 326 pages is known as the AIP Standard Code of Parliamentary Procedure.
-Many dental and medical associations have adopted the Standard Code as their parliamentary authority; a new edition is in the works.
+It was intended as a more concise, simpler, and perhaps more user-friendly, guide to parliamentary procedure than Robert, and the publication of the Code essentially forced the authors of Robert's Rules to substantially revise their manual, making it more self-explanatory.
+After Professor Sturgis died in 1974, her family negotiated with the AIP to take over responsibility for updating her book, and the current 2nd edition of 428 pages was released in September 2023.